rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AzureStorageAccount.md

   - The number of containers in the storage account.
 - accountKind: AzureStorageAccountKind
   - The Storage Account type.
+- isHierarchicalNamespaceEnabled: System.Boolean
+  - Specifies whether hierarchical namespace is enabled for the storage account or not.
+When the value is true, hierarchical namespace is enabled.
 - authorizedOperations: list of PolarisSnappableAuthorizedOperationsEnums
   - The authorized operations on the object.
 - resourceGroup: AzureNativeResourceGroup